WebOfTrustInfo/rwot11-the-hague/advance-readings/endorsements.md

 2. A top-level optional VC.evidence property ("A description of the work that the recipient did to earn the achievement.
 This can be a page that links out to other pages if linking directly to the work is infeasible.")
 3. One or more VC.credentialSubject.achievement objects (of type "Achievement").
 ##### OBv3 `endorsement` objects
-In addition to the top-level VC.endorsement property (which "[a]llows endorsers to make specific claims about the credential, and the achievement and profiles in the credential."), each achievement can have an optional endorsement property itself,
+In addition to the top-level VC.endorsement property (which "[allows endorsers to make specific claims about the credential, and the achievement and profiles in the credential."), each achievement can have an optional endorsement property itself,

 The endorsement property (either the top-level belonging to the VC, or belonging to a particular achievement) contains one or more full [`EndorsementCredential`](https://imsglobal.github.io/openbadges-specification/ob_v3p0.html#endorsementcredential) VCs (they are embedded in the overall OpenBadgeCredential VC).